ecmwf-ifs/loki/INSTALL.md

 ## Requirements

 - Python 3.8+ with virtualenv and pip
-- For OpenFortranParser/OMNI+CLAW:
+- For graphical output of Scheduler dependency graphs: graphviz

+### Optional requirements

+The following is required to use the Open Fortran Parser (OFP) or OMNI frontend or the CLAW compiler:

 - JDK 1.8+ with ant (can be installed using the install script or ecbuild)
 - libxml2 (with headers)
-- For graphical output from the scheduler: graphviz

-## Installation via `pip install`
+## Installation without prior download

-The easiest way to obtain a useable installation of Loki with the fparser frontend:
+The easiest way to obtain a useable installation of Loki with the fparser frontend does not require downloading the source code.
+Simply run the following commands:

 ```bash
 python3 -m venv loki_env  # Create a virtual environment